Claude Malhuret

-Previously, Malhuret was the mayor of Vichy, France (1989–2017), a member of the National Assembly (1993–1997) and of the European Parliament (1989–1993).
+Previously, Malhuret was Secretary of State for Human Rights (1986–1988), Mayor of Vichy (1989–2017), a member of the National Assembly (1993–1997) and of the European Parliament (1989–1993).

 Early life and career

 Malhuret was born in Strasbourg.
 After completing his doctorate in medicine at the University of Paris, he worked as a hospital intern.
 In 1973, Malhuret participated in some voluntary overseas work with Coopération Française, before being employed by the World Health Organization in India.

+Malhuret also studied law at the University of Paris.

 Malhuret was elected president of Médecins Sans Frontières in 1977.
 Malhuret's humanitarian aid was beginning to be noticed, and in 1978 he became the President of France's overseas relief agency.

 In 1980, Malhuret was one of the organizers of the "March for the Survival of Cambodia" in Thailand, with several media and artistic personalities, and read a speech written by Bernard-Henri Lévy.

 Political career

 Career in government

 From 1986 to 1988, Malhuret served as Secretary of State for Human Rights in the government of Prime Minister Jacques Chirac, the first in this position.